xwu/xwu-swift-numerics/fp-part-2.md

 > with binary floating-point values:
 >
 > * Many modest decimal fractions, such as 0.1, cannot be represented exactly.
-> * Not all integral values less than `greatestFiniteMagnitude` can be
+> * Many integral values less than `greatestFiniteMagnitude` cannot be
 >   represented exactly.
 > * Basic arithmetic operations are often inexact; for example, `a + b - b == a`
 >   does not always evaluate to `true`.